-Jumping three spots from last year is Fremont, California.
-The cost of living may be higher than the national average, but with good reason.
+Jumping three spots from last year is Fremont, CA. The cost of living may be higher than the national average, but with good reason.
 Housing prices are higher, but benefit from solid appreciation rates.
 Some consider the weather in Fremont to be absolutely perfect.
 You can plan outdoor activities nearly year round without being too hot or too cold.
 Fremont is a wonderful place to raise kids for two very distinct reasons.
 First of all, it has one of the most diverse populations in the nation.
 Secondly, the crime rate is much lower than California's state average.

 - 6. Raleigh, NCScore: 82/100